 At Vikas, The Concept School, we encourage true innovation in education.
 In fact, innovation in education is woven into the very fabric of learning at Vikas.
 Our teachers use technology as well as the latest pedagogical tools to encourage our students to think out-of-the-box and innovate in and out of the classroom.

 We use innovation by integrating different subjects and giving hands-on experience in science, technology, engineering, art, and mathematics.
 At Vikas, we also understand that every student is different and so, we assign projects to individual students based on their interests and capability.

 Vikas also encourages students to develop different Life Skills, thereby inculcating innovation and unleashing the creativity of students.
 So, if you are looking for an approach to education that is creative, innovative, and cutting-edge, look no further than Vikas, The Concept School!

 Vikas, a K-12 institution has been a pioneer in delivering holistic education with a blend of academic and cultural activities within a technologically and globally connected environment, over the last 3 decades.
-Vikas is honoured with various International and National awards from the British Council, Brainfeed and other reputed organizations in the areas of excellence and performance.
+Vikas is honored with various International and National awards from the British Council, Brainfeed, and other reputed organizations in the areas of excellence and performance.
 Vikas has given this nation more than 1 Lakh Engineers and 10000+ Doctors.
-To foster 21st Century Skills, Vikas established the ATL Labs, Robotics Lab, Artificial Intelligence and Entrepreneurship Courses.
+To foster 21st Century Skills, Vikas established the ATL Labs, Robotics Lab, Artificial Intelligence, and Entrepreneurship Courses.